123456789_123456789_123456789_123456789_123456789_

 Also known as: #select

-Returns a new Hash object whose entries are those for which the block returns a truthy value:
+With a block given, calls the block with each entry’s key and value; returns a new hash whose entries are those for which the block returns a truthy value:

 h = {foo: 0, bar: 1, baz: 2}